Updated on June 29, 2022

 This reciprocity of advertisements can help you advertise for free.

-If you want to create search engine advertisements, you can launch them using Google AdWords.
+If you want to create search engine advertisements, you can launch them using Google Ads.
 The main point is to select keywords well.
 Select the appropriate keywords to pop up in the appropriate target audience’s search, and use filters to select visitors who use mobile devices.

 6. Develop a Public Relations Strategy